Global Models for Time Series Forecasting: A Simulation Study: Results and Analysis

 \subsubsection{Chaotic Logistic Map Data Generating Process}

-As shown in Table \ref{tab:all_dgp_results}, the non-linearity of the patterns generated by the Chaotic Logistic Map DGP are perceived by the non-linear forecasting models outperforming the linear ones in all the different experimental scenarios.
-In Table \ref{tab:all_dgp_results}, for the SS scenario, even though there is only one DGP with the same coefficients, due to the complexity inherent in the DGP, the complex patterns produced are not captured well by the linear model AR(15).
+As shown in Table \ref{tab:all_dgp_results_and_differences}, the non-linearity of the patterns generated by the Chaotic Logistic Map DGP are perceived by the non-linear forecasting models outperforming the linear ones in all the different experimental scenarios.
+For the SS scenario, even though there is only one DGP with the same coefficients, the complex patterns produced by the DGP are not captured well by the linear model AR(15).
 The LGBM(15) is the best model on the SS scenario.
-On the other hand on the MS-Hom-Short scenario, as indicated in Table \ref{tab:all_dgp_results}, the RNN(15) is the best model with the FFNN(15) and the LGBM(15) being quite close.
+On the MS-Hom-Short scenario, the RNN(15) is the best model with the FFNN(15) and the LGBM(15) being quite close.
 Once again, the lengths of the short series in the MS-Hom-Short scenario are not sufficient for the AR(15) model to properly learn all its 15 coefficients.
-However, the PR(15) model, although linear in nature, as it learns across series it performs better than the AR(15) model in the MS-Hom-Short scenario, due to the underlying homegeneity of the series.
-However, since the individual series hold complex patterns, the linear PR is still not sufficient to surpass the complex global models in the MS-Hom-Short scenario.
-For the MS-Hom-Short scenario of the Chaotic Logistic Map DGP, the Friedman test of statistical significance gives an overall $p$-value of \num{3.12e-10} indicating the significance of the differences between the models.
-Hochberg's post-hoc procedure for this scenario gives the adjusted $p$-values shown in Table \ref{tab:chaotic_logistic_map_ms_hom_short_p_values}, by using the best method RNN(15) as the control method.
+However, the PR(15) model, although linear in nature, performs better than the AR(15) model in the MS-Hom-Short scenario, due to the underlying homegeneity of the series.
+Yet, since the individual series hold complex patterns, the linear PR is still not sufficient to surpass the complex global models in this scenario.
+For the MS-Hom-Short scenario, the Friedman test of statistical significance gives an overall $p$-value of \num{3.12e-10} indicating the significance of the differences between the models.
+Results of Hochberg's post-hoc procedure for this scenario indicate that all the models are significantly worse than the best model RNN(15) in this case.